Algorithm Configuration for Structured Pfaffian Settings: Additional background and omitted proofs for Section

 Now for $y\le 1$, $y^{\frac{1}{\alpha}-1}\le y\le 1$ and therefore $f_Y(y)\le \frac{\kappa}{\alpha_{\min}}$.
 Else, $y\le M$, and $f_Y(y)\le \frac{\kappa}{\alpha_{\min}}M^{\frac{1}{\alpha_{\min}}-1}$. \end{proof}

-We will also need the following result which is useful to establish dispersion when the discontinuities of the loss function are given by roots of an exponential equation in the parameter with random coefficients.
+We will also need the following result {due to \citet{balcan2021data}} which is useful to establish dispersion when the discontinuities of the loss function are given by roots of an exponential equation in the parameter with random coefficients. { We refer the readers to the original paper for a proof. }

-\begin{theorem}[\cite{balcan2021data}] Let $\phi(x) = \sum^n_{i=1} a_ie^{b_ix}$ be a random function, such that coefficients $a_i$ are real and of magnitude at most $R$, and distributed with joint density at most $\kappa$.
+\begin{theorem}[{\citealp{balcan2021data}}] Let $\phi(x) = \sum^n_{i=1} a_ie^{b_ix}$ be a random function, such that coefficients $a_i$ are real and of magnitude at most $R$, and distributed with joint density at most $\kappa$.
 Then for any interval $I$ of width at most $\epsilon$, $\Pr(\phi \text{ has a zero in }I)\le \tilde{O} (\epsilon)$ (dependence on $b_i, n, \kappa, R$ suppressed). \end{theorem}

-We will now re-state and prove our online learning result for learning the parameter $\alpha$ in the clustering linkage family $\cC_3$.

-\begin{customthm}{\ref{thm:linkage-dispersion-geometric} (restated)} Consider an adversary choosing a sequence of clustering instances where the $t$-th instance has a symmetric distance matrix $D^{(t)} \in [0, R]^{n\times n}$ and for all $i \le j, d^{(t)}_{ij}$ is $\kappa$-smooth.
-For the family of clustering algorithms $\cC_3$, we have that the corresponding sequence of utility functions $u_3^{(t)}$ as a function of the parameter $\alpha=(\alpha_1,\dots,\alpha_L)$ are $1/2$-dispersed. \end{customthm}

-\begin{proof} We will show dispersion for each $\alpha_i$ keeping the remaining parameters fixed.
-This is sufficient because, the definition of dispersion \cite{balcan2020semi} allows us to consider discontinuities along axis-aligned paths between pairs of points $\alpha,\alpha'$ in the parameter space.
-WLOG, assume that $\alpha_2,\dots,\alpha_L$ are fixed.
-The boundary functions are given by solutions of exponential equations in $\alpha_1$ of the form